apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 If you run into any issues, please don't hesitate to contact the [users mailing list](/mailing-lists.html).

+**Notes**:

-**Note**: This page will constantly be updated at least until Maven 4.0.0 is released to contain changes but also to integrate feedback of the community and their experience when upgrading to Maven 4.
+* This page will constantly be updated at least until Maven 4.0.0 is released to contain changes but also to integrate feedback of the community and their experience when upgrading to Maven 4.
+* It is planed to provide a migration tool (see [MNG-8649](https://issues.apache.org/jira/projects/MNG/issues/MNG-8649)), doing at least most of the steps needed to migrate a project.
+* It is planed to create a separate guide about migrating plugins to new Maven 4 plugin API.

 ## Prerequisites
 This guide assumes that your environment and project meets the following prerequisites.